billzhong/inbox.py/README.rst

 Inbox.py: SMTP Server for Humans
 ================================

 This is simplest SMTP server you'll ever see.
+It's asyncronous.

-It's quite quick.
-One instance should handle over one thousand emails per second.
+One instance should handle over one thousand emails per second, thanks to Gevent.

 Usage